 Total hospital and medical expenses also include amounts incurred for incentive pool, withhold adjustments, and bonus amounts that are based on the underlying contractual provisions with the respective providers.
-In addition, adjustments to claims unpaid estimates are reflected in the period once the change in estimate is identified and included in total hospital and medical expenses in the statutory basis statements of operations.
+In addition, adjustments to claims unpaid estimates are reflected in the period once the change in estimate is identified and included in total hospital and medical expenses in the financial statements.

-- General Administrative Expenses - Pursuant to the terms of the Agreement (see Note 10), the Company pays a management fee to UHS in exchange for administrative and management services.
+- General Administrative Expenses - General expenses that have been paid as of the reporting date in addition to general expenses that have been incurred but are not due until a subsequent period are reported as GAE.
+Pursuant to the terms of the Agreement (see Note 10), the Company pays a management fee to UHS in exchange for administrative and management services.
 Costs for items not included within the scope of the Agreement are directly expensed as incurred.
-State income are also a component of GAE.
-A detailed review of the administrative expenses of the Company and UHS is performed to determine the allocation between CAE and GAE to be reported in the statutory basis statements of operations.
+State income taxes are also a component of GAE.
+A detailed review of the administrative expenses of the Company and UHS is performed to determine the allocation between CAE and GAE to be reported in the financial statements.